-There is definitely a daily life shift that happens after leaving America to work in another country.
+There is definitely a daily life shift that happens after leaving the United States to live and work in another country.
 Somewhere around the six-month mark I eventually fell into a routine, and it seems somewhat familiar, but in this parallel reality kind of way.
-Shopping for groceries, doing laundry, paying bills, these are activities habitually imbedded in my mind and muscle memory, yet there is this twist to everyday life when you live in another country that feels a little bit like magic.
-There is nothing that can compare to moving overseas because it is like moving to another world altogether, and somedays it can feel like another planet.
-It wipes aways the hum drum of daily routine and makes the errands you run feel otherworldly, like something from a great adventure, or sometimes like a challenging problem to overcome.
-Everything is just a little bit different; somethings are vastly different.
-Your brain fires up synapses while problem solving household inconveniences, or converting numbers to military time and metric system, or deciphering what you owe and why when reading a utility bill in Dutch.
+Shopping for groceries, doing laundry, paying bills, these are activities habitually embedded in my mind and muscle memory, yet there is this twist to everyday life when you live in another country that feels a little bit like magic.
+There is nothing that can compare to moving overseas because it is like moving to another world altogether, and some days it can feel like another planet.
+It wipes away the humdrum of daily routine and makes the errands you run feel otherworldly, like something from a great adventure, or sometimes like a challenging problem to overcome.
+Everything is just a little bit different; some things are vastly different.
+Your brain fires up synapses while solving problems dealing with household inconveniences, or converting numbers to military time and the metric system, or deciphering what you owe and why when reading a utility bill in Dutch.
 Luckily, there is always a beach to escape to after the daily grind.

 Life in every room of the house plays out differently than it did before.
-I watch TV sometimes, but I only watch BBC for news because it is one of three choices, the others being CNN or the local news in Miami.
-Then I usually tune into about 20 minutes of American movies dubbed in Spanish.
-When doing laundry, it is best to do it in the morning and coordinate my effort with the rising and setting of the sun so that the clothes will thoroughly dry, but I must not leave them out on the line too long because then the colors start to fade.
+I watch TV from time to time, but I only watch BBC for news because it is one of three choices, the others being CNN or the local news in Miami.
+Then I usually tune into about 10 minutes of Spanish TV.
+When doing laundry, it is best to do it in the morning and coordinate my effort with the rising and setting of the sun so that the clothes will thoroughly dry, but I must not leave them out on the line too long because then the colors start to fade or there is a sudden downpour.
 It is better to cook anything that takes time in the morning before it gets too hot.
 So I routinely find myself cooking dinner after scrambling eggs for breakfast.
 Island living is a bit mixed up that way.
-I take a shower between 16:00 and 17:00 because that is when the water is kind of tepid.
-If I have to take a shower at any other time of day, it will only be for a few military style minutes to lather and rinse.
-Sometimes I just turn the nozzle and let the water trickle out on to the shower tile when shampooing or shaving.
+I take a shower between 16:00 and 17:00 because that is when the water is tepid, not ice-cold.
+If I have to take a shower at any other time of day, it will only be for a few military-style minutes to lather and rinse.
+Most of the time I just turn the nozzle and let the water trickle out on to the shower tile when shampooing or shaving.
 It just too cold to stand under the water like I’ve done my entire life.
 Some chores are gone from my life completely.
 I don’t iron anymore.
 You do not really need to iron when your entire wardrobe consists of one season.
-Getting dressed in the morning for work in a place that is summer all year long really simplifies things.
+Getting dressed in the morning for work in a place that is summer all year-long really simplifies things.

-The first stop we happened upon was Nos Aventura Snack, colorfully painted with a rainbow of colors pouring out of a giant sized bag of Skittles all over the side of the building.
-We ordered up two Pastechi, savory pastries stuffed with cheese and meat, a classic Aruban snack food.
-Around the corner we found a clothing boutique on a neighborhood street, L’Amethyst Boutique.
+The first stop we happened upon was Nos Aventura Snack, colorfully painted with a rainbow of colors pouring out of a giant-sized bag of Skittles all over the side of the building.
+We each ordered up a pastechi, savory pastries stuffed with cheese and meat, a classic Aruban snack food.
+Around the corner, we found a clothing boutique on a neighborhood street, L’Amethyst Boutique.
 The door was locked and so we rang the bell and patiently waited.
 We were invited inside to peruse an assortment of synthetic summer wear, all of it incredibly overpriced.
 I just can’t bring myself to spend 180 Florin on a polyester dress when I live on a humid, hot island.
 Our next stop was a smoothie stand in front of someone’s home.
 The lady who runs the stand is no amateur.
-Her equipment is high end and in mint condition.
-She will add wheat grass and chia seeds, or anything else that may give you that extra boost to go windsurf, or mountain bike, or whatever high-octane activity you have planned for the day.
+Her equipment is high-end and in mint condition.
+She will add wheatgrass and chia seeds, or anything else that may give you that extra boost to go kite surf, or mountain bike, or whatever high-octane activity you have planned for the day.
 From there, we were on a search for Fantastic Gardens after seeing the sign, 1,200 Meters to the right.
 Our next stop was a corner bar; these are also everywhere you turn in Aruba.
 We stepped inside to find a bar filled mostly with old men playing dominoes, watching soccer, and drinking Balashi.
 We ordered up two Balashi and took a seat outside.
 After that, we stumbled upon a cigar factory and a new Papiamento restaurant that had just opened for business (Cos Bon So Nos Cas Crioyo) and chatted with the owners of both places.
 We ended the day hiking a trail and bought Aruban flags on the way back to Tanki Flip.